 Then I read this article in Science News, which says that yes, a few points IS a big deal.
 It would put a significant number of people “below the threshold of being able to effectively manage stress, anger, disappointment and relationships with family and others.”
 The author compares this drop to a 1 to 2-point drop in IQ level, the same relative decline: “Each 1 point drop in IQ will diminish an individual’s lifetime earnings potential.”

 It will have an even greater impact as more and more preschool aged children suffer from ten or more cavities, as you can read about in this article.
-Be ready to shake your head in disgust a lot.
+That’s not easy for anyone in the family!

 What Can You Do?